 Don't try to force things apart, because there might be hidden fasteners, screws, or cables.
 If you have to exert more force to remove or separate parts, stop immediately and then check whether there is such a tiny thing to block the disassembling, for any force could damage your computer.

-Nevertheless, some of you might be unable to find the hard disk even after removing all removable panels from the bottom of the laptop.
+Some of you might be unable to find the hard disk even after removing all removable panels from the bottom of the laptop.
 That is because some designers hide hard disk under keyboard or motherboard.
 In this case, the disassembly procedure seems much more difficult and should go like this:

 - Remove the keyboard and other parts that hide the hard disk or prevent you from taking away motherboard, after taking out screws and detaching cables.